OGRECave/blender2ogre/README.md

 ## Installing
 1. Copy the [io_ogre](io_ogre) folder into the [$BLENDER_DIR](https://docs.blender.org/manual/en/latest/advanced/blender_directory_layout.html)`/scripts/addons` folder.
 2. Enable the addon in Blender: `Edit menu > Preferences > Add-ons`.
 Search for `'ogre'` and click the box up the top left.
-3. Configure the plugin prior to the first run.
+3. Configure the plugin before the first run.
 	- Set the correct path to `OGRETOOLS_XML_CONVERTER`
 		- for Ogre (v1): path should point to `OgreXMLConverter.exe`.
 This can be found in the [Ogre SDK](https://www.ogre3d.org/download/sdk/sdk-ogre)
 		- for OgreNext (v2): path should point to `OgreMeshTool.exe`.
 This can be found in the [OgreNext SDK](https://www.ogre3d.org/download/sdk/sdk-ogre-next)